 - Profile and target your Most Valuable Customers (MVC).
 Who is it that values most what you do best?

-- Monitor the competition – understand what you need to do to take business from them – that is, after all, what sales is about.
+- Monitor the competition and understand what you need to do to take business from them as that’s what sales is about.

 2. Align your employees to deliver